 Ranger is a uranium mine about 260 kilometres east of Darwin in the Northern Territory (NT).
-Energy Resources of Australia (ERA) operate the mine and produce around 2,000 tons of uranium oxide each year.
+Energy Resources of Australia (ERA) operated the mine from 1980 until January 2021.
+The mine produced around 1,800 tons of uranium oxide each year.

-Ranger operates in an environmentally sensitive area.
+Ranger operates in an environmentally significant area.
 It is on Aboriginal land, surrounded by Kakadu National Park.
 The Mirarr people are the traditional owners.

-The Australian and Northern Territory governments regulate Ranger.
+The Australian and NT governments regulate Ranger.
 The NT Government regulates day-to-day activities.

 As the Ranger mine is on Aboriginal land, the Government has an agreement with the Northern Land Council which facilitates ERA’s access to the area.
 This is consistent with the Aboriginal Land Rights (Northern Territory) Act 1976 (Cth).